 The Lattissima One originally launched at £219 but swiftly dropped in price.
 It's usually around £140, so anything under this is a decent price.

 For extra features, keep an eye out for the Lattissima Touch, which has a built-in automatic milk frother and a clean button to make cleaning the internal parts of the carafe possible.
 It’s meant to be pricier than the ‘One’ model, and averages around £175.

 DeLonghi coffee machines

-If you’re planning on pushing the boat out, then the DeLonghi Primadonna, a bean-to-cup model that costs upwards of £900, could be for you.
+If you’re planning on pushing the boat out, then the DeLonghi La Specialista, a bean-to-cup model that costs £720, could be worth keeping an eye on.
 Let’s face it; any discount on that price would be welcome.
 Is it really worth it though?
-Our DeLonghi Primadonna review reveals all.
+Our DeLonghi La Specialista review reveals all.